 This toolkit is a work in progress, so check back to view the additional resources as we add them in the near future.

 WEBINAR SERIES: In our four-part webinar series, you’ll learn how to protect the children entrusted to your care from lead hazards found in paint, water, soil, and consumer products.
 You don’t have to watch the webinars in order.
 Watch the series on YouTube:

 Click each image below to view and download the toolkit resources pertaining to the respective topic.

 Let your clients know that your child care business is committed to protecting children from lead exposure by downloading, printing, and displaying our poster, Things We Do to Protect Children from Lead.

 When you click the poster image (left), the poster will open in a new tab.
 You can then download the file and email it to the printer of your choice.
 Be sure to display the poster prominently in your child care home and share the policy documents found in the toolkit with your child care families.

 With support from the JPB Foundation, Eco-Healthy Child Care® (a national program of the Children’s Environmental Health Network), the National Association for Family Child Care (NAFCC), and the National Center for Healthy Housing have partnered to help home-based child care providers eliminate lead in their home environments by developing the Lead-Safe Toolkit for Home-Based Child Care.

-The Lead-Safe Toolkit for Home-Based Child Care includes policies and worksheets for lead in paint, drinking water, soil, and consumer products.
-Future additions to the toolkit will include a series of webinars to acquaint home-based child care providers with the toolkit and provide technical assistance about how to adopt lead prevention policies most effectively.
-We’ll also post testimonies from home-based child care providers, sharing their experiences as they work to protect the children in their care and their own families from lead hazards.
+The Lead-Safe Toolkit for Center-Based Child Care includes policies and worksheets for lead in paint, drinking water, soil, and consumer products, as well as a webinar series to acquaint child care providers with the toolkit and provide technical assistance about how to adopt lead prevention policies most effectively.
+We’ll also post testimonies from center-based child care providers, sharing their experiences as they work to protect the children in their care and their own families from lead hazards.